 In order to build stronger communities and improve the quality of life for the people living in them, Ky is focused on community impact through community-based needs assessments, educational initiatives, supporting those in helping professions, and advocacy.
 Other projects include suicide prevention, opioid remediation/risk reduction, and mental health conference planning.

 For more information about education, consultation, or training, please visit the ALIGN page.

 Ky earned a Bachelor of Arts in Communications at California State University, Bakersfield and a Master of Social Work (MSW) from Boston University.
-Ky holds associate-level licenses in Illinois (LSW 150.104414), Missouri (LMSW, 2021001930), and is under the supervision of Chaz Franke, MSW, LCSW.
+Ky holds independent licensure in Missouri (LCSW 202301268), and in Illinois (LCSW 149.025630).

 Ky completed an advanced clinical practicum in a sexual trauma specialty program.
 Through this program, Ky worked extensively with clients who had experienced severe relational, developmental, and sexual trauma.